epogrebnyak/lamr/README.md

 * Metaprogramming (ABC)
 * Performance tuning

 ## Glossary

 **MWE.** Minimal, workable example.
 A perished art of asking questions about code with just enough specific information.
-See [StackOverflow recommendations](https://stackoverflow.com/help/minimal-reproducible-example).
+See [more here](https://stackoverflow.com/help/minimal-reproducible-example).